mmm/charm-node/README.markdown

 # Using this formula

-- edit `config.yaml` to add info about your app
+First, edit `config.yaml` to add info about your app.

-- deploy some basic services
+Then deploy some basic services

     $ ensemble deploy --repository ~/formulas node-app myapp
     $ ensemble deploy --repository ~/formulas mongodb
     $ ensemble deploy --repository ~/formulas haproxy

-- relate them
+relate them

     $ ensemble add-relation mongodb myapp
     $ ensemble add-relation myapp haproxy

-- scale up your app
+scale up your app

     $ for i in {1..10}; do
     $   ensemble add-unit myapp
     $ done

-- open it up to the outside world
+open it up to the outside world

     $ ensemble expose haproxy

 ## What the formula does

 During the `install` hook,

 - installs `node`/`npm`
 - clones your node app from the repo specified in `app_repo`
 - runs `npm` if your app contains `package.json`